Tranexamic Acid InjectionPronunciation

 The plasma protein binding of tranexamic acid is about 3% at therapeutic plasma levels and seems to be fully accounted for by its binding to plasminogen.
 Tranexamic acid does not bind to serum albumin.

 After an intravenous dose of 1 g, the plasma concentration time curve shows a triexponential decay with a half-life of about 2 hours for the terminal elimination phase.
 The initial volume of distribution is about 9 to 12 liters.
 Urinary excretion is the main route of elimination via glomerular filtration.
-Overall renal clearance is equal to overall plasma clearance (110 to 116 mL/min) and more than 95% of the dose is excreted in the urine as the unchanged drug.
+Overall renal clearance is equal to overall plasma clearance (110 to 116 mL/min), and more than 95% of the dose is excreted in the urine as unchanged drug.
 Excretion of tranexamic acid is about 90% at 24 hours after intravenous administration of 10 mg per kg body weight.

 An antifibrinolytic concentration of tranexamic acid remains in different tissues for about 17 hours, and in the serum, up to seven or eight hours.